mdular/app.js/README.md

 Compatible IE8 and higher

-You can read about the thought process in [app.js - organize your javascript code for fun and profit](https://mdular.com)
+You can read about the thought process in [Organize javascript code for standard websites with app.js](https://mdular.com/post/16-organize-javascript-code-on-standard-websites)

 ## Usage